-So, you can’t just copy a bitcoin over and over again because the database tracks Bitcoin ABC back to when it was first created.
-You could copy that database all you want, but it’s still just a record of who currently owns Bitcoin ABC.
+So, you can’t just copy a bitcoin over and over again because the database tracks every bitcoin back to when it was first created.
+You could copy that database all you want, but it’s still just a record of who currently owns Bitcoin at any given time.

-Nor can you just create a new Bitcoin DEF because each blockchain database tracks the token’s existence back to when it was first created.
+Nor can you just create a new Bitcoin “DEF”, because each blockchain tracks every token’s existence back to when it was first created.
 So if a token appears to have sprung out of nowhere, the database will reflect that and you won’t be able to spend it.

-Finally, you can’t just hack the database and change it to say that you own Bitcoin ABC because the whole network has a copy of this database.
+This is because a decentralised global network comprising of thousands of computers has a copy of this database.
 If you hack one computer to change the database, every other node will compare that ledger against its copy and reject the change.

 That’s what blockchain is.
-This system is an encrypted, digital database that is edited and updated in public view.
-That’s what makes it work, and that's what you're buying into.
+The system is an encrypted, digital database edited and updated in public view.
+That’s what makes it work, and that’s what you’re buying into.